A Journal & Newsletter for Friends & Members of the Section for the Literary Arts & Humanities in North America of the School for Spiritual Science.

 Our Meetings

-For the past thirteen years, the local Section for Literary Arts & Humanities group in Fair Oaks has met continuously — and often weekly!
+For the past fifteen years, the local Section for Literary Arts & Humanities group in Fair Oaks has met continuously — and often weekly!
 Join the conversation!

 Ars Poetica